fastapi/sqlmodel/docs/tutorial/relationship-attributes/ondelete-relationship.md

 ///

-The configuration above is setting `team_id` column from `Hero` table to `ON DELETE RESTRICT`, which means if a parent has a dependant child, the database is going to check this before to proceed with any other task/transaction.
+The configuration above is setting the `team_id` column from `Hero` table to `ON DELETE RESTRICT`, which means if a parent has a dependent child, the database is going to check this before proceeding with any other task/transaction.

 /// tip

-* The default behavior of SQLAlchemy before to delete any object with a relationship in the database, it's disassociate them changing their relationship to set `NULL`.
+* The default behavior of SQLAlchemy before to delete any object with a relationship in the database, it disassociates them by changing their relationship to set `NULL`.
 In this case since we are using the `RESTRICT` option we don't want that behavior, passing the argument `passive_deletes="all"` SQLAlchemy will not load the child objects to emit the delete, relying on the database to handle the constraint.

 * The only difference of using `RESTRICT` instead on relying in the database Integrity Error here when we try to delete a parent record that has child, It's `RESTRICT` first, validate if there are existing records dependant on each other before to proceed with any delete and raise the error immediately, whereas the default behavior of the database is to execute the transactions and raise the error at the end of it.